animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/xml-gemfire-clientserver.md

 So far, we only covered one side of the equation.
-We also need an Apache Geode Server for our cache client to talk to and send session state to the server to manage.
+We also need an VMware GemFire Server for our cache client to talk to and send session state to the server to manage.